 Leadership Transparency: Hold business planning meetings that are open.
 Have someone publish minutes, and record the meeting and make that easily accessible – also helpful for an account of what is actually said in case of disputes.
 Be especially transparent when challenges come up.
 Perfect love and trust accepts that things will NOT always smell like roses – don’t hide the hard stuff.
 Lead by example how to deal well with conflict.

 Define Guidelines for ethical conduct: Especially sexual conduct of your leaders – which I wrote about at length here.
 But also make sure to define your shared ideals, so that you can “strive ever towards them.”
-For example, not all groups adhere to the Wiccan Rede to “Do as ye will, so as it harms none.”
-So, make sure to state your guidelines clearly.
+For example, not all groups adhere to the Wiccan Rede to “An it harm none do what ye will.“ So, make sure to state your guidelines clearly.
 If you do embrace the Rede, thoroughly discuss what “Harm” means to your group, as this is a subjective concept.
 We have Four Rules for Personal Sovereignty that we refer to often.

 Embrace flexibility: Lest we fall to fundamentalism, accept that any charter or set of guidelines should be a living, evolving document that reflects the values of the current group members.
 We open everything up to scrutiny, discussion, and amendment every year from Samhain until Yule.
 At the same time we seek new nominations, and vote on the next year’s leadership council.
 Then we vow to uphold it come Imbolc.